Are Clear Retainers Really The Best Type Of Retainers in 2024?

 Clear retainer for lost teeth

 Patients with missing teeth can also benefit from clear retainers.
-In fact, one useful application of clear retainers is that a tooth colored material can be placed into a retainer and used to replace missing anterior teeth.
-It can be challenging for orthodontists to provide both function and aesthetics for a patient who’s waiting for final tooth restoration, and a clear type of retainer can help act as a temporary prosthesis in a cost effective way.
-However, do note that the retainers will have to be removed when eating, and as such the missing tooth space will be visible. clear-retainer-with-denture-tooth
+In fact, one useful application of clear retainers is that a tooth coloured material can be placed into a retainer and used to replace missing teeth.
+It can be challenging for orthodontists to provide both function and aesthetics for a patient who’s waiting for final tooth restoration and a clear type of retainer can help act as a temporary prosthesis in a cost effective way.
+However, do note that the retainers will have to be removed when eating and as such the missing tooth space will be visible. clear-retainer-with-denture-tooth

 Who are clear retainers suitable for?